Slawomir Gromadzki

 31 AD is the only year that perfectly satisfies the mathematical requirements of the 2,300-day and 70-week prophecies.

-Alfred Palla uses historical markers, such as the 15th year of Tiberius Caesar (27 AD) for Christ’s baptism, to anchor the timeline that leads to a 31 AD crucifixion rather than the 33 AD date favoured by many none-Adventist scholars.
+Alfred Palla uses historical markers, such as the 15th year of Tiberius Caesar (27 AD) for Christ’s baptism, to anchor the timeline that leads to a 31 AD crucifixion rather than the 33 AD date favoured by many non-Adventist scholars.

 “The seventy weeks, or 490 years, were to be cut off from the 2300 days. . .
 These two periods were to begin together, and A.D.
 31 is the central point of that calculation.”
 The Great Controversy, p.
 326